 Building a strong brand presence should be more than just a focus for the marketing team.
-Creating a positive "employment brand" as defined here is an important component when it comes to recruitment.
+Creating a positive "employment brand" as defined by Recruiting.com is an important component when it comes to recruitment.
 Companies like Google and Salesforce have reputations for being great places to work - from their creative and collaborative work environments to excellent perks, like Google's free cafeteria for employees.
 When a company has a reputation for being an awesome place to work, applicants come flocking.
 As we all know, securing the best applicants is challenging in such a competitive market these days.
 Applicants will reference social media, online reviews and will weigh the benefits that a company offers.
 Get applicants excited about working for you!
 A strong employment brand can be the extra factor that makes an applicant come work for your organization.

 Recruiting.com points out the benefits of effective employment branding: